ThomasMBury/personal-website-hugo/content/authors/admin/_index.md

 highlight_name: true
 ---

 Thomas Bury is an applied mathematician, data scientist, and TEDx speaker.
-He currently conducts research at the Department of Physiology, McGill University.
+He currently works at the Department of Physiology, McGill University.
 His research uses tools from mathematics and statistics to gain insight into the dynamics of complex systems.
-His research has spanned many fields, including ecology, epidemiology, climate science and medicine.
-He is currently developing mathematical models and analysis tools to help decipher mechanisms of cardiac arrhythmia in patients.
+His research spans many fields, including ecology, epidemiology, climate science and medicine.
+He is currently developing tools to detect and classify cardiac arrhythmia in people.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->